omrezkeypie/FunInput/README.md

 BindToActionActivated(ActionName : string,Callback : (GameProcessed : boolean,Data : CallbackData) -> ()) : () -> ()
 ```

 Adds a callback function to the provided action.
 When the action's inputs are activated, all callbacks under that action get called.
-Callbacks receive `GameProcessed`.
+Callbacks receive `GameProcessed` and `Data` which holds any data related to the input.
 Returns a disconnect function that removes that specific callback.

 ```lua
 BindToActionDeactivated(ActionName : string,Callback : (GameProcessed : boolean,Data : CallbackData) -> ()) : () -> ()
 ```

 Adds a callback function to the provided action.
 When the action's inputs are deactivated, all callbacks under that action get called.
-Callbacks receive `GameProcessed`.
+Callbacks receive `GameProcessed` and `Data` which holds any data related to the input.
 Returns a disconnect function that removes that specific callback.

 ```lua
 SetActionKeybind(ActionName : string,NewBinding : Enum.KeyCode | Enum.UserInputType)